How to use the parenx module scripts to simplify linear network features

 After installing the dependencies, you can reproduce the paper by running the following command in the terminal:

-This cookbook is an addendum of the network merge paper1, and consists of a number of examples based on real datasets used in the development and testing.
+This cookbook is an addendum to the network merge paper1, and consists of a number of examples based on real datasets used in the development and testing.
 As part of this for the paper the standalone parenx module2 was developed and deployed to pypy.
-However, noting this is beta software, this module is neither well documentmed nor intuitive to use.
-So the hope is that by sharing these examples will make using these scripts a bit less painful.
+However, noting this is beta software, the hope is that by sharing these examples will make using these scripts a bit less painful.

 This was developed and tested on a Debian Linux variant3 and run on the command-line interface with various versions of python3.
 While not tested on other environments they should work on under environments and operating systems.